zeroSteiner/reflective-polymorphism/docs/source/index.rst

 created on the user's desktop.

 **ReflectivePolymorphism.dll**
     This is an identical copy of the injected DLL.

 **ReflectivePolymorphism.exe**
     This is an EXE version of the original, injected DLL.

 The user can then compare the hashes of the two DLL files to determine that they are identical.
-At that point the user can delete the DLLs an run the EXE version which will create the DLL version again at the same path.
+At that point the user can delete the DLLs and run the EXE version which will create the DLL version again at the same path.

 Indices and tables
 ==================